Cameron-D/openpose-ptz-control/README.md

 # Openpose PTZ control

-Uses [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to identify people in an video feed (currently only via webcamera) and issue VISCA over IP PTZ commands to a networked camera.
+Uses [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to identify people in an video feed (currently only via v4l2 device) and issue VISCA over IP PTZ commands to a networked camera.
 MQTT is used to issue commands to turn the control on/off.

 Currently tested and used with a BirdDog P200 using [`ffmpeg` with NDI support](https://framagit.org/tytan652/ffmpeg-ndi-patch/) to feed a v4l2 loopback device on Ubuntu.
 [Companion](https://github.com/bitfocus/companion) on a StreamDeck, and its' MQTT module, is used to toggle automatic control on/off.
 It's setup and run in Docker for tidiness sake.

-It tracks the middle of all people it finds, so might not do anything if there are several people visible.
+It tracks the middle of all people it finds, so it probably won't do much if there are several people visible.

-This is the third iteration of this program, after trying various face/people tracking options.
+This is the third major iteration of this program, after trying various face/people tracking options.

 ## Setup